dhes/cqf-ccc/CdsCandidates.md

 ## CdsCandidates.md

 These existing CDS projects are in progress and have an evidence base.
-Some are already part of the clinical quality framesork.
+Some are already part of the clinical quality framework.
 They are good candidates for personal projects.

 |name|Authority|link|link|
 |---|---|---|---|